FarronF/limerick-council-meetings/meetings/2020/12/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th November 2020.md

 On the proposal of Councillor Scanlan, seconded by Councillor Foley, it was agreed to allocate

-€1,000 to flashing lights at Feohanagh.---
+€1,000 to flashing lights at Feohanagh.
+---
 4

 3.